 CHILD LITERACY IS IN CRISIS

-When children build a strong reading foundation in elementary school, they are able to stay on track to remain in school, graduate, and pursue post-secondary education and training, which allows them to successfully transition into adulthood.
+When children build a strong reading foundation in elementary school, they can stay on track to remain in school, graduate, and pursue post-secondary education and training, which allows them to transition into adulthood successfully.
 This is why we are dedicated to ensuring that all 20M elementary students in the United States from low-income homes have the ability to improve their reading skills through our programs and services.
-As a result, we significantly reduce, and even eliminate, program and service costs to organizations that serve elementary students from low-income communities.
+As a result, we significantly reduce and even eliminate, program and service costs to organizations that serve elementary students from low-income communities.
 We are able to accomplish this by dedicating 30% of the revenue generated from our full-rate paying communities to fund this effort.

 Help us ensure that every student from a low-income home has the ability to choose and walk powerfully into their best story by improving their reading, learning, and thinking proficiency.
 If you would like to chat more, contact us at firstname.lastname@example.org.